 - How I analyzed the long-form article

 - How I defined the topics of the cluster

 - How I used Google Search Console to unveil opportunities and do keyword research

 - How I managed the internal links between the pages

 - How I published the page and handled the redirection and deindexation in Google

-If you plan to create a content cluster or if you want to update some old content on your website, this article will give you great insights and a step by step approach.
+If you dont’ know yet what is a topic cluster and if this SEO strategy is worth it, this article will give you insights and a step by step approach.

 Table of Contents